Frozen-Flask/Frozen-Flask/docs/index.rst

 Version 0.6, to be released Real Soon™
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* Thanks to Glwadys Fayolle for the new logo!
 * Frozen-Flask now requires Flask 0.7 or later.
 Please use previous version of
   Frozen-Flask if you need previous versions of Flask.
 * Support for Flask Blueprints